djtersteegc/fujinet-devkit-shield/README.md

 [Interactive Bill of Materials (BOM)](https://djtersteegc.github.io/fujinet-devkit-shield/ibom.html)

 Currently this board is not supported by the FujiNet updater app so you will need to use Platform IO to build and upload your own binaries.
 Build with the 8MB flash target (TBD, send pull request with new build target and partition map) since the devkit boards have half the flash of the 16MB WROVER modules used on the SIO mounted FujiNet designed by [mozzwald](https://github.com/mozzwald).
-In normal operation is should not really matter since 6MB in the 16MB version is currently reserved for over the air (OTA) updates.
-The release build uses a little more than 2MB of flash as of March 2021 so lots of free space still for future development.
+In normal operation is should not really matter since 6MB in the 16MB version is currently reserved for over the air (OTA) updates and the release build uses a little more than 2MB of flash as of March 2021 so lots of free space still for future development.

 [Board bring up for FujiNet Platform.IO code](https://github.com/FujiNetWIFI/fujinet-platformio/wiki/Board-bring-up-for-FujiNet-Platform.IO-code)